Practitioner Motives to Use Different Hyperparameter Optimization Methods: Background and Related Work

+Extant research on \ac{HPO} methods is mainly driven by technological advancements that aim at increasing sample efficiency of \ac{HPO} methods \cite{Bergstra2011, Hutter2011, Snoek2012}, reducing time for evaluating objective functions~\cite{Swersky2014, Domhan2015, Li2018}, and transferring knowledge from prior optimization runs to similar problem instances~\cite{8955514, Vanschoren2019}.
+Such technological advancements are valuable but designed to reach better results in terms of conventional performance metrics.
+Practitioner motives to use \ac{HPO} methods beyond conventional performance metrics are largely neglected.

-Besides the technical perspective on HPO, studies on human perception of programmatic HPO methods focus on deepening the understanding of practitioner perceptions of the advantages and disadvantages of HPO methods~\cite[][]{Gil2019a, Wang2019a, Wang2021}.
-Practitioners acknowledge the benefits of automation leading to faster turn-around time for building individual models and, therefore, higher productivity \cite[][]{Wang2019a, Wang2021a}.
-These automatically created models are often used by practitioners to create a first baseline model for further manual HPO tuning or to gain data insights~\cite[][]{Wang2019a, Wang2021a, Crisan2021}.
-However, a recurring criticism is insufficient confidence in the functioning of programmatic HPO methods \cite[][]{Lee2020, Wang2019a, Drozdal2020, Khuat2022}.
-Even though practitioners acknowledge that programmatic HPO provides well-performing ML models \cite[][]{Wang2021a}, they refuse to use them to not be accountable for ML models they do not understand~\cite[][]{Drozdal2020}.
-Missing confidence is mostly associated with the perceived black-box nature of some programmatic HPO methods leading to missing transparency of the method internals.
-Practitioners rather wished for augmentation of their daily data science work (e.g.,~through guidance) instead of automating it \cite[][]{Crisan2021}.
+Studies exploring practitioners’ experiences with programmatic \ac{HPO} methods provide valuable insights into the perceived advantages and disadvantages of these methods~\cite{Gil2019a, Wang2019a, Wang2021}.
+Practitioners acknowledge advantages of programmatic \ac{HPO} methods, which are commonly related to faster turn-around time for building \ac{ML} models and, thus, higher productivity in developing \ac{ML} models \cite{Wang2019a, Wang2021a}.
+Automatically tuned \ac{ML} models are often used by practitioners to create initial baseline \ac{ML} models for subsequent manual tuning or to gain data insights~\cite{Wang2019a,Wang2021a,Crisan2021}.
+However, \ac{AutoML} practitioners often bemoan insufficient confidence in the results of programmatic \ac{HPO} methods and, therefore, refuse to blindly use \ac{ML} models optimized with programmatic \ac{HPO} methods \cite{lee2020human, Wang2019a, Drozdal2020, Khuat2022}.
+Even though acknowledging that programmatic \ac{HPO} is useful to develop well-performing \ac{ML} models \cite{Wang2021a}, practitioners often refuse to use those \ac{HPO} methods to not be accountable for \ac{ML} models they do not understand~\cite{Drozdal2020}.
+A lack of confidence is often linked to the perceived black-box nature of programmatic \ac{HPO} methods, such as Bayesian optimization and evolutionary algorithms, limiting transparency of optimizer internals.
+Practitioners prefer support that augments their daily data science work (\eg through guidance) rather than fully automating it \cite{Crisan2021}.